zhiqic/DAMO-StreamNet/README.md

 ```

 ### Train

+To initiate training, execute:
 ```shell
 bash run_train.sh
 ```

 ### Evaluation
+For model evaluation, run:

 ```shell
 bash run_eval.sh
 ```

 ## Acknowledgment
-Our implementation is mainly based on [StreamYOLO](https://github.com/yancie-yjr/StreamYOLO) and [LongShortNet](https://github.com/LiChenyang-Github/LongShortNet).
-We gratefully thank the authors for their wonderful works.
+Our work heavily relies on the foundations laid by [StreamYOLO](https://github.com/yancie-yjr/StreamYOLO) and [LongShortNet](https://github.com/LiChenyang-Github/LongShortNet).
+We extend our heartfelt gratitude to the authors for their groundbreaking contributions.